MichaelCurrin/react-router-quickstart/README.md

 # React Router Quickstart
-> Starter template and demo for a multi-page React app
+> Starter for a multi-page React app with nested routing and forms

 ## Background